-For more information on cluster images (also referred to as vSphere Lifecycle Manager Images), see vSphere Lifecycle Manager Images.
+For more information on vSphere Lifecycle Manager images, see Using vSphere Lifecycle Manager Images.

 - ESXi base image